bambora-na/dev.na.bambora.com/source/docs/guides/custom_checkout/index.md

 * Both solutions are PCI SAQ A compliant.
 * Checkout is a payment form - it creates sale and pre-auth transactions.
 Custom Checkout is a tokenizaton library - it returns a token that you use when creating transactions via the Payment API.
 * Checkout involves redirecting the user to a payment form on bambora.com.
 Custom Checkout embeds Worldline hosted input fields in your webpage.
 * Checkout is not brandable.
-Custom Checkout allows you to build a fully customized payment form - you retain as much control over UI/UX as you do with native DOM elements..
+Custom Checkout allows you to build a fully customized payment form - you retain as much control over UI/UX as you do with native DOM elements.

 ## Migration